-These Smoked Apple Pork Chops With Apple Glaze are juicy, tender, and topped with a homemade apple glaze.
+These Apple Smoked Pork Chops with Apple Glaze are juicy, tender, and topped with a homemade apple glaze.
 These flavorful chops are full of delicious smoky flavors and are always a crowd favorite!
 This is an easy recipe with no brining required!

 I used my Pit Boss pellet grill, but you can use any type of smoker for this recipe, including a Traeger grill or vertical electric smoker.